 Fox has had tremendous success in recent years with its X-Men films franchise based on Marvel Comics characters such as Wolverine and Deadpool (less so with the Fantastic Four superhero team), and with Marvel Studios already under the Disney banner, the deal could bring audiences one step closer to a fully unified Marvel Cinematic Universe.

-Disney has already set plans in motion to remove its Marvel, Lucasfilm, and Pixar projects by 2019 from streaming titan Netflix as it prepares to launch its own streaming service that will host these and other sci-fi, superhero, and animated content.
-The gritty Marvel television series set in the MCU Disney partnered with Netflix to produce — including Daredevil, Jessica Jones, and Luke Cage — will likely remain on the latter service until that agreement expires.
-Their home after that point, however, remains unclear.
+Disney already has plans in motion to remove its Marvel, Lucasfilm, and Pixar projects from streaming titan Netflix as it prepares to launch Disney Plus, its own streaming service that will host these and other sci-fi, superhero, and animated content.
+The gritty Marvel television series set in the MCU that Disney partnered with Netflix to produce — including Daredevil, Jessica Jones, and Luke Cage — have been canceled, although the existing episodes will probably live on Netflix for the time being.

-The deal also could bring the X-Men and Fantastic Four franchises into the MCU proper, but a full-fledged reboot of any and all former Fox properties will likely be necessary to integrate them into the already established live-action Marvel continuity — similar to what was done with Spider-Man in last year’s Captain America: Civil War and in this year’s Spider-Man: Homecoming.
+The deal also could bring the X-Men and Fantastic Four franchises into the MCU proper, but a full-fledged reboot of any and all former Fox properties will likely be necessary to integrate them into the already established live-action Marvel continuity — similar to what was done with Spider-Man in Marvel and Disney’s Captain America: Civil War, which was followed by Sony’s Spider-Man: Homecoming.
 While the idea of a fully integrated live-action cinematic universe might sound like music to Marvel fans’ ears, Disney’s affinity for catering to an all-ages audience with its superhero projects might not align with the recent, edgy evolution that was so successful for “R”-rated X-Men spinoff movies Deadpool and Logan.

 Apparently you can’t actually blow the Matterhorn. pic.twitter.com/2bEAAcZrUv